ta-matsuura/openwhisk-workshops/bootcamp/README.md

 >
 > `bx wsk action create hello hello.js`
 >
-> The `bx` prefix is optional in the shell.
-So the following command is also valid:
+> The `bx` prefix is optional in the shell, so the following command is also valid:
 >
 > `wsk action create hello hello.js`